xi-loong/eomt/README.md

 ## Data preparation

-Download the following datasets to train and test EoMT models.
-The code will access the datasets at the location specified by the **root** parameter.
+Download the following datasets for training and testing EoMT models.
+Downloading is optional and depends on which datasets you plan to use.
+There is no need to unzip the folders.
+The code will access the datasets directly from the location specified by the **--root** parameter.

 **COCO**
 ```bash